chocobuckle/optimisation/README.md

 A website performance/rendering optimisation, submitted as a project for the Udacity Front-End Developer Nanodegree program.

+## Introduction

+As the number of devices users can access an application continues to grow, ensuring a quality user experience across those devices is of upmost importance.
+Understanding lower-level concepts regarding how the browser works and interprets code enables a developer to produce highly performant applications.
+This project showcases my skills in identifying performance bottlenecks and optimising web applications for an enjoyable user experience.

 ## Getting Started

 Either click [here](https://chocobuckle.github.io/performance-optimisation/) to open the site via Github Pages, or just clone/download the repo, unzip the folder to your destination of choice, then click on index.html in the project root folder to open the site in your default web browser.
-The site is already built, but if you want to test the build process just navigate to the project folder and run 'npm install' to download and install all required dependencies, then run 'npm start' to build the site again.
+The site is already built, but if you want to test the image optimisation/build process then just navigate to the project folder in your terminal and run 'npm install' to download and install all required dependencies, then run 'npm start' to optimise the source images again.

 ## Website Performance Optimisation